MisaRAB/InvoiceSimilarityCostChecker/README.md

  run: LayoutSimilarity.py
 ```
-To get the merger of content-layout similarity between 2 invoices, use mergerMethod.py
+**To get the merger of content-layout similarity between 2 invoices**, use mergerMethod.py<br/>
-   INPUT: 2 csv files, list of Labels(already defined, see data), NormArea.CSV(already defined,see data)
+   INPUT: 2 csv files, list of Labels(already defined, see data), NormArea.CSV(already defined,see data)<br/>
-   OUTPUT: -similarity value on the Layout
+   OUTPUT: - similarity value on the Layout<br/>
-           -number of recognized entities
+           - number of recognized entities<br/>
-           -similarity value on the content
+           - similarity value on the content<br/>
    It takes 2 invoices in csv file, list of labels,and a list of NormArea.
    An area norm is defined for each entity: it is a surface that each entity would likely appear.
 It is already defined, see data folder.
    ISCC checks the contrast of the invoices in two steps: first in the structure.